 Some highlights:

-Dig, Lazarus, Digg!!! by Nick Cave and the Bad Seeds was easily my most played song of 2008.
+Dig, Lazarus, Digg!!! by Nick Cave and the Bad Seeds is easily my most played song of 2008.
 What an amazing record, with an addictive hook and an interesting twist on the old narrative of the artist's struggle between purity and popularity.
 At least that's how I see it.

 How Elbow had gone by under the radar all these years is a mystery to me.
 These guys have been making tremendous records since 2001.
-They finally won the Mercury last year, but I think they're just getting started.
+They finally won the Mercury Prize last year, but I think they're just getting started.
 Elbow is very versatile; their debut album, Asleep in the Back, is track-for-track half a world away from last year's The Seldom Seen Kid, but both are equally good, although the latter is obviously the more self-assured.
 The Fix is full of mischief.

 Wild Beasts was an awesome find.
 This new English band has its own sound.
 They cook up highly original guitar melodies, but their songs aren't for everyone.
 What could put people off is the vocals.
-They make liberal use of falsettos alternating with pure grit, and the combination can get grating.
+They make liberal use of falsettos alternating with pure grit, and the combination can be grating.
 The best example is She Purred While I Grrd – listen to it when your tolerance hormone level is high.
 The Devil's Crayon is tamer, but no less ear-catching.

 I don't know how many new bands released their debut and sophomore albums on the same year, but Los Campesinos did it, and they did it well.
 What makes this Welsh seven-piece amazing is they don't only deliver fun party songs for the artsy, but their lyrics can also be cleverly graphic and hilarious without making the songs ridiculous.
 Documented #1, from the second album, is such an example; the first line never fails to make me sniggle.

-Did any band release a more fun record in 2008 than MGMT's?
+Did any band release a more fun record in 2008 than MGMT?
 These guys have had a great run, and let's hope they don't crash and burn.
 Oracular Spectacular is just what the album name suggests: an exciting piece of work that hints at even greater things.

 Sometimes it's hard to take a band seriously because of their choice of name, but Margot and the Nuclear So & So's is a good argument for, well, not taking a band for its name.
 Holy Cow is seriously professional in sound and arrangement – perhaps more so than the band would have liked, since this comes from Not Animal, the version of the album their label wanted to release.
 (The band's preferred version, Animal, was also released, and it's equally good.)